Report Corruption in Delhi Housing Societies to Clean House

 Report Your Case

-If you want me to report about your housing society, you may please contact me with relevant documents and details.
-These details should include:
+If you want me to report about your housing society, you may please click the following link to fill in an online form and to know the procedure.

-- Names and email addresses (if possible) of all the MC members

-- One-page summary of the case and the outcome that you expect
+[ Online Form to Submit Complaint of Your Housing Society Case ]

-Depending on this initial information, I will ask you to give me more related documents.
-Then if you want, you also can meet me at my address given below.
+Depending on this initial information, I will ask you to give me related documents.
+Then if you want, you can hold virtual meeting with me.

+By Rakesh Raman, who is a national award-winning journalist and social activist.
+He is the founder of a humanitarian organization RMN Foundation which is working in diverse areas to help the disadvantaged and distressed people in the society.

 About Rakesh Raman

-He runs an exclusive community-driven anti-corruption social service “Clean House” to help the suffering residents of Delhi raise their voice against the growing corruption and injustice in housing societies where millions of people live.
-He also has formed an environment protection group called Green Group in Delhi.

-He creates and distributes a number of digital publications that cover areas such as technology, law, environment, education, politics, corruption and transparency.
-He also publishes Real Voter digital magazine that focuses on politics and governance in India.
+Rakesh Raman is a national award-winning journalist and founder of the humanitarian organization RMN Foundation, which is working in diverse areas to help the disadvantaged and distressed people in the society.
+Nowadays, for the past 12 years, he has been running his own global news services on multiple news sites.

-Earlier, he had been associated with the United Nations (UN) through United Nations Industrial Development Organization (UNIDO) as a digital media expert to help businesses use technology for brand marketing and business development.
+He runs various environment protection, education awareness, and anti-corruption campaigns, and publishes digital magazines and research reports on different subjects.
+Earlier, he had been associated with the United Nations (UN) through the United Nations Industrial Development Organization (UNIDO) as a digital media expert to help businesses use technology for brand marketing and business development.

+Recently, he has launched a comprehensive research project to compile an exclusive research report on corruption in India.
+Its working title is “India Corruption Research Report 2022 (ICRR 2022)”.
+He has also launched a nationwide campaign to introduce social democracy in India in order to build an egalitarian society in which all citizens could enjoy equal rights, opportunities, freedoms, and access to justice.

+Rakesh has launched a public campaign which aims to get the directionless school education system in India revamped so that students could acquire contemporary skills that can help them progress in the modern information-driven world.
+He has launched a new editorial section / microsite “Power Play: Lok Sabha Election 2024 in India” to cover the election news, events, and campaigns.

 Contact